 In their experiment, the scientists used a car-sized laser that can ignite 1,000 lightning bolts per second at the top of the 2,500-meter-high Mount Santis.
 This peak is home to a communications tower and is regularly judged 100 times a year.

 After 2 years of generating a powerful laser, it took several weeks to move it piece by piece through a cable car.
 Finally, an aircraft must drop large containers that can hold telescopes.
-This glass focuses the laser with the greatest intensity on a point about 150m in the air, right at the top of the 124m high tower mentioned above.
+This glass focuses the laser with the greatest intensity on a point regarding 150m in the air, right at the top of the 124m high tower mentioned above.

 The laser was initially 20cm in diameter and then narrowed to just a few centimeters at the top.
-During a summer storm in 2021, scientists were able to capture a laser that redirects a lightning bolt about 50m away.
+During a summer storm in 2021, scientists were able to capture a laser that redirects a lightning bolt regarding 50m away.
 Three other lightning strikes were also successfully redirected.

 Bich Lien (VNA/Vietnam+)